Parenting is a team effort

 7. List your tasks and divide them equally.

-You can distribute your household responsibilities according to your preferences, or simply take turns.
+You can split up your household responsibilities according to your preferences, or simply take turns.
 What matters is that both parents participate and share the tasks fairly based on their schedules.
-For example, if both you and your partner work, it wouldn’t be fair for one of you to shoulder everyday tasks (meals, dishes, etc.) while the other only managed occasional tasks (grocery shopping, cleaning, washing windows, taking out the garbage, mowing the lawn, etc.).
+For example, if both you and your partner work, it wouldn’t be fair for one of you to shoulder everyday tasks (meals, dishes, etc.) while the other only manages occasional tasks (grocery shopping, cleaning, washing windows, taking out the garbage, mowing the lawn, etc.).

 8. Share your parental leave.